cradlepoint/sdk-samples/Mobile_Site_Survey/readme.txt

 Or locally, forward the Primary LAN Zone to the Router Zone with the Default Allow All policy.

 * Execute Manual Survey - a button is provided at the top to start testing.
 Or delete the description field.
+* Download Results - Opens a new tab with results files (CSV) available for download.
+* Save Config - saves Mobile Site Survey configuration to router.

 Survey Options:

-* Enabled (Automatically test at distance) - The app will run tests when the router has moved the distance defined
+* Run Distance based tests - The app will run tests when the router has moved the distance defined
 * Distance Between Tests (meters) - Set the distance for automatic testing

-* Timed Tests - The app will run tests at the time interval defined
+* Run Time based tests - The app will run tests at the time interval defined
 * Time Between Tests (seconds) - Set the time interval for automatic testing

 Both distance and timed tests can be enabled.
 Note: New tests cannot start until all current interface tests complete.

-* Test ALL connected WAN interfaces (not just modems) - This will also test Ethernet and Wifi-as-WAN interfaces.
+* Test Ethernet and Wifi-as-WAN - Disabled only tests cellular modems
 * Run Speedtests - Include Ookla TCP upload and download tests (if disabled, app will ping 8.8.8.8 to measure latency)
+* Monitor Packet Loss Between Tests - Continuously ping 8.8.8.8 and track tx/rx, packet loss
 * Write to .csv - Write test results to .csv file on router flash (Accessible via FTP server)
 * Debug Logs - Additional debugging logs for application troubleshooting.